 Women who were satisfied with the appearance of their breasts when they were younger may find that their breasts have lost volume as they have aged.
-The aging process can often be reversed through the placement of implants to restore fullness.
-In some cases, Dr. Lickstein combines a breast lift with augmentation to place breasts on a perkier, more youthful position on the chest wall.
+The aging process can often be reversed by placing implants to restore fullness.
+In some cases, Dr. Lickstein and Dr. Forleiter combine a breast lift with augmentation to place breasts in a perkier, more youthful position on the chest wall.
 A lift also addresses skin laxity that can be common in the breast area over time and contribute to sagging.

-No matter what your choice of implant might be, Dr. Lickstein will help you determine the right size, shape and profile to match your body proportions.
+No matter what your choice of implant might be, our surgeons will help you determine the right size, shape and profile to match your body proportions.
 The primary aim of breast surgery is to create a natural result while adding the fullness and cleavage you want.